LIFE STORY

 The idea that the Japan of today could create an army to match China is far-fetched.
 Instead, the current hope of Japan’s militarists is to link up with Taiwan and piggy-back on a militaristic US which will do the hard work of trying to defeat or divide China ― a task even Japan’s prewar armies failed to complete despite use of massacres, plague germs and scorched earth policies.

-The job now for Japan’s militarists is to keep the US fired up over the need to confront a mythical China ‘threat’ as Beijing seeks to recover some of its properties stolen by the Western and Japanese militaristic depredations of recent decades.
+The job now for Japan’s militarists is to keep the Japanese population and the US fired up over the need to confront a China ‘threat’ as Beijing seeks to recover some of its properties stolen by the Western and Japanese militaristic depredations of recent decades, and as its economy overtakes that of the US.

 They are helped greatly by the US neocon obsession with global domination, or the needed for US ‘primacy’ in world affairs.